mattjw/sparkql/README.md

 ### Composite schemas

 Structs can be re-used to build composite schemas with _inheritance_ or _includes_.
+A struct can also be required to implement one or more interfaces (other structs) using _implements_.

 #### Using inheritance